Noura Al Kaabi: Career

-On 5 July 2020 she was appointed the Minister of Culture and Youth following a restructuring of government portfolios.
+On 5 July 2020, she was appointed the Minister of Culture and Youth following a restructuring of government portfolios.

+In a February 2023 government reshuffle, Mohammed bin Rashid Al Maktoum announced Al Kaabi as Minister of State at the UAE Ministry of Foreign Affairs.

 Recognition

 In 2011 and again in 2012, Al Kaabi was named by Arabian Business as one of the "100 Most Powerful Arab Women".
-In 2013, she became the first Emirati to be ranked among the Foreign Policy Magazine's Top 100 Global Thinkers.
-The same year, she was named by Le Nouvel Observateur as one of the "50 individuals who contribute to changing the world" and by Arabian Business as one of the "100 Most Powerful Arab Women".
+In 2013, she became the first Emirati to be ranked among Foreign Policy Magazine's Top 100 Global Thinkers.
+The same year, she was named by Le Nouvel Observateur as one of the "50 individuals who contribute to changing the world" and by Arabian Business as one of the "100 Most Powerful Arab Women."
 In 2014, Al Kaabi was named by Forbes Middle East as one of the 30 Most Influential Women in Government.
 She was awarded "Business Woman of the Year" at the Gulf Business Awards and received the “Young Achiever Award” at the AmCham, Abu Dhabi’s Annual Excellence Awards.
 She has been a young global leader at the World Economic Forum since 2014.
-In 2015 LinkedIn named Al Kaabi as a global influencer and she became the first woman from MENA to enter LinkedIn's Global Influencer Program.
+In 2015, LinkedIn named Al Kaabi as a global influencer, and she became the first woman from MENA to enter LinkedIn's Global Influencer Program.
 The same year, she was honoured by America Abroad Media.
-She was also named as one of the 25 most powerful women in global television by The Hollywood Reporter.
+She was also named one of the 25 most powerful women in global television by The Hollywood Reporter.

-In December 2020 Moon Jae-in, President of South Korea, presented Al Kaabi with the "Diplomatic Service Medal" in recognition for her efforts to enhance the relations between the UAE and South Korea.
+In December 2020, Moon Jae-in, President of South Korea, presented Al Kaabi with the "Diplomatic Service Medal" in recognition of her efforts to enhance the relations between the UAE and South Korea.